-- The client receives messages which matches the requested subscriptions.
+- The client receives messages that match the requested subscriptions.

-- When the client disconnects from message broker the message broker immediately removes all subscriptions associated with that client.
+- When the client disconnects from the message broker, it immediately removes all subscriptions associated with that client.

-A client application can manage subscriptions on behalf of other clients within a Message VPN when its client username is configured to be a Subscription Manager (see Configuring Subscription Managers ), which is useful for centralizing the assignment of the Message VPN's clients and services to direct messaging subscriptions.
+A client application can manage subscriptions on behalf of other clients within a Message VPN when its client username is configured to be a Subscription Manager (see Configuring Subscription Managers ).
+This is useful for centralizing the assignment of a Message VPN's clients and services to direct messaging subscriptions.
 However, it should be noted that a Subscription Manager has no control over guaranteed messaging.

-When a client is configured as Subscription Manager, the subscriptions that the subscription manager client is managing are then subject to the access control permissions configured on that client’s associated Access Control List (ACL) profile—the ACLs of destination clients are not used.
-Thus, the client configured as Subscription Manager can not add or remove subscriptions that its own ACL rules would deny the addition of.
-This prevents it from inadvertently adding or removing subscriptions that it is not entitled to.
+When a client is configured as a Subscription Manager, the subscriptions that it manages are subject to the access control permissions configured on that client’s associated Access Control List (ACL) profile - the ACLs of destination clients are not used.
+So, the client configured as a Subscription Manager can't add or remove subscriptions that its own ACL rules would deny adding.
+This prevents it from inadvertently adding or removing subscriptions that it's not entitled to.

 - The client connects to the message broker.

-- The client notifies the Subscription Manager that it is ready to receive messages.
+- The client notifies the Subscription Manager that it's ready to receive messages.

 - The Subscription Manager authenticates the client, determines the subscription set needed by the client, and adds subscriptions to the message broker on behalf of the client.

-- The client receives messages which match the associated subscription set.
+- The client receives messages that match the associated subscription set.